 Another form of treatment for piriformis syndrome is dry needling.
 Dry needling uses acupuncture needles to treat the trigger point tightness in the muscle.

 First, the skin is cleaned with alcohol to prevent infections.
 Then the needle is inserted into the muscle right in the tender point.
-The therapist will keep pushing into the tender point until it relaxes.
-This usually happens with a twitch which feels like a little electrical shock.
+The therapist will keep pushing into the sore spot until it relaxes.
+Relaxation usually happens with a twitch which feels like a little electrical shock.

-After the treatment, the skin will be cleaned again and the muscle will be massaged shortly to prevent muscle ache after the treatment.
+After the treatment, the therapist cleans the skin again, and the muscle will be massaged shortly to prevent muscle ache after the procedure.

 The theory behind it is that the pressure of the needle forces the trigger point to relax.
-This will reduce the recovery time dramatically.
+It will reduce recovery time dramatically.

 Unfortunately, there is no study available yet that researched the long-term results of dry needling for the piriformis syndrome.
 However, in my experience, it works very well, especially in combination with the exercises described above.